Definition

 -

 The lower esophageal sphincter is the muscle that separates the base of the esophagus and the stomach.
-When the pressure is right, it prevents the acidic contents of the stomach from moving up into the esophagus.
-Certain foods contribute to increasing the pressure of the SOI.
-This is especially the case for foods high in protein, such as lean meat and low-fat dairy products.
-On the other hand, certain substances decrease the tension of the SOI and are to be avoided.
-This is the case with fat (in excess), alcohol, certain medications, tobacco, mint and methylxanthines, compounds naturally present in chocolate, tea and coffee.
+When the pressure is adequate, it prevents acidic stomach contents from flowing back into the esophagus.
+Some foods help increase LES pressure.
+This is notably the case for protein-rich foods, such as lean meat and low-fat dairy products.
+Conversely, some substances decrease LES tension and should be avoided.
+These include excess fat, alcohol, certain medications, tobacco, mint, and methylxanthines, compounds naturally found in chocolate, tea, and coffee.

 -

-Irritation of the esophageal lining may be made worse by eating certain foods.
-These foods include tomatoes and their juices, citrus fruits and their juices, caffeine, hot spices, alcohol and soft drinks.
+Irritation of the esophageal lining can be worsened by consuming certain foods.
+These include tomatoes and their juice, citrus fruits and their juices, caffeine, strong spices, alcohol, and carbonated beverages.

 -